francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Quests.md

 ## 4 (CR 5): Devils Basin Sinkhole
+The heroes find a dead vampire that was staked.
+Later they find the vampire hunter who staked it, and he has been bitten and is beginning to turn.
+He implores the heroes to kill him.
 - https://www.dndbeyond.com/monsters/17044-vampire-spawn: A vampire that was buried on accident, has become feral
 - Hespero says that the devils basin has been sealed off somehow and he wants to obtain the devils ore that is within, deep inside a crypt that had fallen in through the place
    - There is a magical object that Hespero requires that was buried with the dead body